-Warning Signs of a Debt Problem
+Warning Signs of a Debt Problem:

-- Not knowing how much you owe.
+- you do not know how much you owe;

 What If You Can’t Pay Your Bills